JuanMolinaG/acamica-delilah-resto/README.md

 After start the server go to http://localhost:3000/api/docs in the browser to see the API documentation

+## Test users

+You can find the credentials of the test users in the file test_users.txt

 ## Language and Tools

 - [NodeJs](https://nodejs.org/)